New approaches for a new era: advancing precision medicine initiatives with digital platforms, integrated strategies, and a connected ecosystem

 From research to commercialization, bringing precision medicine tests and treatments to market will require profound changes to current clinical and business models

 According to the report, 84% of senior life science executives agree that precision medicine represents a new era in drug development.
 For initiatives to be successful, four overarching issues were highlighted as key industry opportunities.

 Using machine learning and omics data to identify and validate biomarkers in rare disease populations

 For rare diseases with high unmet need, like Castleman disease, identifying biomarkers that stratify patient populations can improve

 outcomes.
 Learn how the Castleman Disease Collaborative Network (CDCN) designed the first study to accelerate diagnosis and leveraged

 Medidata’s machine learning technology capabilities to identify differentiated patient responses.

 Can AI accelerate precision medicine?

 How can AI’s predictive power be optimized in a model system and implemented in the clinic to support, and not burden, the researcher or physician?
-Arnaub Chatterjee, SVP of Product and Ecosystem at Medidata Acorn AI, joins panelists at Harvard Medical School’s 2019 Precision Medicine conference to discuss the technology’s potential and current limitations.
+Arnaub Chatterjee, SVP of Product and Ecosystem at Medidata AI, joins panelists at Harvard Medical School’s 2019 Precision Medicine conference to discuss the technology’s potential and current limitations.

 How patient-centric technology and collaboration have enabled industry innovation in the last decade.